independentresearcherlabuan-stack/MINDEASE/README.md

 🔐 Privacy Commitment
 - No personal data storage
 - No emotional profiling retention
-- No session memory beyond interaction
+- No memory of previous conversations

 ## 🧩 Prompt Engineering Architecture

-The system prompt governs structure and tone.
+The system prompt manage structure and tone.

 Core Response Protocol
 1. Emotional validation